 Yale Peabody Museum Natural Lands: Among Yale University’s properties are natural lands administered by the Yale Peabody Museum that are open to faculty, affiliated scientists and students for short-term and long-term biological and geological research in environmentally protected areas in and adjacent to Long Island Sound.
 These lands include a coastal field station in Guilford, CT, Linsley Pond in North Branford, CT, and Horse Island – a 17 acre uninhabited island 1.5 miles offshore from Stony Creek, CT.

 Yale Forests: There are more than 10,000 acres of Yale Forests managed as working forests by the School of Forestry & Environmental Studies.
 They are also available by arrangement for research and instruction.
 The largest and closest is the 7,800-acre Yale-Meyers Forest in northeastern Connecticut.
 It has some small lakes and a diversity of fauna, flora, and natural habitats.

 Libraries: The several science libraries collectively constitute one of the great collections of biological literature in the world.
-The Center for Science and Social Science Information, Peabody Museum, Kline Geology Library, School of Forestry & Environmental Studies, Engineering Library and Medical Library, together represent a total collection of approximately one million volumes.
+The Marx Science and Social Science Library, Peabody Museum, Kline Geology Library, School of Forestry & Environmental Studies, Engineering Library and Medical Library, together represent a total collection of approximately one million volumes.

 FAS Science and Engineering Cores: These provide Yale Faculty, Postdocs, and Students with access to state of the art scientific instrumentation with the intent to keep Yale’s scientific research at the cutting edge.
 Each Core employs highly trained staff that may provide training and assistance with use of instrumentation as well as aid in experimental design.